-The Fund may temporarily invest a portion of its assets in cash or money market funds while seeking investment opportunities, for cash management purposes, for defensive purposes depending on market conditions, or for merger or other transaction purposes.
-As a result, the Fund's investments may temporarily deviate from its fundamental investment objectives.
+The Fund may also temporarily invest part of its assets in liquidities or money market while looking for investment opportunities, cash management purposes, for defensive purposes depending on the market or for merger purposes or as a result of any other transaction.
+As a result, the Fund's investments may temporarily not correspond exactly to its investment objective.